WODC: Adult hits (2015–2021)

 At midnight on December 28, 2015, WODC relaunched with an adult hits format, and rebranded as "93.3 The Bus".

-From March 2016 to September 2020, WODC did an "All-80s Lunch commercial-Free Lunch Hour" from 12-1pm Monday thru Friday.
+From March 2016 to September 2020, WODC did an "All-80s Lunch commercial-Free Lunch Hour" during 12-1pm Monday to Friday.

-From July 2016 to September 2020, WODC did three short segments Monday thru Friday, "It Came from the 80's" highlighting three different songs from a certain year at 8am, "Icons at 11am" at 11am featuring three songs from a single artist and "3-Play at 3, where three songs from a certain topic was played.
+From July 2016 to September 2020, WODC did three short segments Monday to Friday, "It Came from the 80s" highlighting three different songs from a certain year at 8am, "Icons at 11am" featuring three songs from a single artist and "Three-Play at 3", in which three songs linked by a certain topic were played.

-Between July 2016 and September 2023, mostly on holiday weekends that started on Friday and end on Monday (Memorial Day and Labor Day), WODC did an "All-80's Weekend".
+Between July 2016 and September 2023, mostly on holiday weekends that started on Friday and end on Monday (Memorial Day and Labor Day), WODC did an "All-80s Weekend".

 Classic hits (2021–present)

 In August 2021, WODC repositioned itself as “Columbus’ Classic Hits” and added on-air staff, while retaining the “Bus” branding.
 The station transitioned back to a classic hits format, with a more focused playlist on music from the 1970s through 1990s.

-Every year from early-mid November to December 25th, WODC flips the switch and plays continuous Christmas music.
+Every year from early-mid November to December 25, WODC flips the switch and plays continuous Christmas music.

-Monday thru Friday, WODC does a "Commercial Free drive home" music block hosted by Kelsey Webb, from WNCI's Morning Zoo, for 93 minutes from 3:50 thru about 5:15pm and an "All-80s Lunch" (since April 3, 2023) from 12-1pm playing nothing but songs from the 1980s.
+Monday to Friday, WODC does a "Commercial Free drive home" music block hosted by Kelsey Webb, from WNCI's Morning Zoo, for 93 minutes from 3:50 until about 5:15pm and an "All-80s Lunch" (since April 3, 2023) during 12-1pm playing nothing but songs from the 1980s.

-In late January 2022, WODC brought back Casey Kasem's American Top 40 every Sunday mornings from 8am to 12 noon.
-The station previously aired the show with episodes from the 70s and 80s on Sunday mornings from April 2011 to February 2019.
+In late January 2022, WODC brought back Casey Kasem's American Top 40 every Sunday morning from 8am to 12 noon.
+The station previously aired the show with episodes from the 1970s and '80s on Sunday mornings from April 2011 to February 2019.

 In September 2024, WODC teamed up with the Columbus Blue Jackets to broadcast a select number of Columbus Blue Jackets hockey games whenever its main partner, WBNS-FM (97.1 The Fan) is unavailable to cover a Columbus Blue Jackets hockey game due to Ohio State sporting (Football or Basketball) game commitment.

-In February 2025, WODC brought back The 80's Show with Jeff Stevens every Saturday night from 7pm to 12 midnight.
-The station previously aired the show on Sunday evenings from May 2017 to February 2019 with occasional airings between September 2019 and September 2020 during the stations'All-80's Weekend".
+In February 2025, WODC brought back The 80s Show with Jeff Stevens every Saturday night from 7pm to 12 midnight.
+The station previously aired the show on Sunday evenings from May 2017 to February 2019 with occasional airings between September 2019 and September 2020 during the station's "All-80s Weekend".